zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 # Keeping track of ML models in ZenML

+A machine learning model undergoes many different iterations throughout its lifecycle.
+For example, let's say you are working on a classification model.
+This model will probably undergo dozens of changes until it arrives at a point when its ready to be deployed.
+ZenML helps in tracking this lifecycle.

-As discussed in the [Core Concepts](../../getting-started/core-concepts.md), ZenML also contains the notion of a `Model`, which consists of many `ModelVersions`.
+As discussed in the [Core Concepts](../../getting-started/core-concepts.md), ZenML also contains the notion of a `Model`, which consists of many `ModelVersions` (the iterations of the model).
 These concepts are exposed in the `Model Control Plane` (MCP for short).

 ![Walkthrough of ZenML Model Control Plane (Dashboard available only on ZenML Cloud)](../../.gitbook/assets/mcp_walkthrough.gif)